rabbitmq/rabbitmq-tutorials/python/tutorial-two.md

 the messages that were dispatched to this particular worker and not yet handled.

-We don't want to loose any task.
+But we don't want to loose any task.
 If a workers dies, we'd like the task to be delivered to another worker.

-In order to make sure a message is never lost by the worker, RabbitMQ supports message _acknowledgments_.
-It's basically an information, sent back from the consumer which tell Rabbit that particular message had been received, fully processed and that Rabbit is free to delete it.
+In order to make sure a message is never lost, RabbitMQ supports message _acknowledgments_.
+It's an information, sent back from the consumer which tells Rabbit that particular message had been received, fully processed and that Rabbit is free to delete it.

-If consumer dies without sending ack, Rabbit will understand that a message wasn't processed fully and will dispatch it to another consumer.
-That way you can be sure that no message is lost, even if the workers occasionaly die.
+If consumer dies without sending ack, Rabbit will understand that a message wasn't processed fully and will redispatch it to another consumer.
+That way you can be sure that no message is lost, even if the workers occasionally die.

-But there aren't any message timeouts, Rabbit will redispatch the message again only when the worker connection dies.
+There aren't any message timeouts, Rabbit will redispatch the message only when the worker connection dies.
+It's fine if processing a message takes even very very long time.

-Acknowledgments are turned on by default.
-Though, in previous examples we had explicitly turned them off: `no_ack=True`.
+Message acknowledgments are turned on by default.
+Though, in previous examples we had explicitly turned them off via `no_ack=True` flag.
 It's time to remove this flag and send a proper acknowledgment from the worker, once we're done with a task.